codahale/lockstitch-go/design.md

    adversary with an encryption oracle will be able to detect duplicate plaintexts) or IND-CCA secure (i.e. an active adversary can produce modified ciphertexts which successfully decrypt).

-   That said, the divergent ciphertext input will result in divergent protocol transcripts, as the Poly1305 authenticator is eUF-CMA unforgeable.
+   That said, the divergent ciphertext input will result in divergent protocol transcripts, as the POLYVAL authenticator is eUF-CMA unforgeable.

    For IND-CPA security, the protocol's state must include a probabilistic value (like a nonce) and for IND-CCA security, use [`Seal`/`Open`](#sealopen).